 Direct Dial: 206.521.6420Fax: firstname.lastname@example.org

-Dan Bentson is shareholder in Bullivant Houser Bailey's Seattle office.
+Dan Bentson is a shareholder in Bullivant Houser Bailey's Seattle office.
 His practice focuses on complex commercial disputes, including insurance coverage, bad faith litigation, admiralty and maritime litigation, and appeals.
 Dan frequently publishes and presents on topics relevant to in-house counsel, defense counsel, and insurers.
 In 2015, Washington Super Lawyers recognized Dan as a "Rising Star."

 As an insurance coverage lawyer, Dan has represented and advised primary and excess insurers, and reinsurers in disputes involving property and various forms of liability insurance (e.g., commercial, professional, errors and omissions, etc.).
 Dan's defense experience further extends to representing insurers in coverage disputes involving life, disability, and accidental death policies.
 He has defended insurers in numerous lawsuits that involve claims of bad faith and extra-contractual liability.